You are here: Home Introduction

 Bed & Breakfast and Retreat facilities

-We have one double and one twin/double en-suite bedroom, both of which are available for B&B guests or for residential retreat guests.
+We have one double (which may be single occupancy) and one triple (which may be configured as single, double, twin, double and single, or triple) en-suite bedrooms, both of which are available for B&B guests or for residential retreat guests.
 In addition we have bedrooms which can be available for residential retreat guests who are willing to live more in community with us and share in the working of the house (not quite as posh as the other rooms!!).
 Please contact us if you are interested in any of the accommodation we offer.

-We have set apart about an acre of our meadow for caravans and campers and we are in the Camping and Caravanning Club (CCC) Big Sites Book.
-We are able to offer usual facilities within 50 yards of the camping area or by the House.
+We have set apart about an acre of our meadow for caravans and campers.
+We are able to offer off grid facilities within 50 yards of the camping area or regulat mains facilities by the House.
 We have a five van licence and are restricted 15 other units so it is advisable to contact us before arriving to check we have space.
+We have an On-line booking system so visit the Camping and caravanning page for more details.

 Listening Ear to Spiritual Direction